G7: China must press Russia to stop Ukraine war | Law-Order

 - Germany

+China says sanctions on Russia cannot resolve the Ukraine crisis and has criticized the United States and its allies for supplying arms to Ukraine.
+"G7 countries only make up 10% of the world's population.
+They have no right to represent the world or to think their values and standards should apply to the world," Chinese foreign ministry spokesman Zhao Lijian told a press briefing on Wednesday when asked about the G7 communique.

-In a communique concluding their three-day summit in the Bavarian Alps, the Group of Seven rich industrial democracies took aim at what they called coercive Chinese non-market policies that distorted the global economy.
+In the communique, concluding their three-day summit in the Bavarian Alps, the Group of Seven rich industrial democracies took aim at what they called coercive Chinese non-market policies that distorted the global economy.
 The Chinese section of the communique, highlighted by the United States, referred to China's "non-transparent and market-distorting interventions" and other forms of economic and industrial directives.

 The G7 leaders committed to working together to ensure a level playing field for their businesses and workers.
 The communique further voiced serious disquiet about the situation in the East and South China seas and unilateral attempts to change the status quo by force or coercion.